 We elected to early adopt ASU No. 2017-04, Intangibles-Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment, effective January 1, 2017.
-The amendments in this ASU simplify the test for goodwill impairment by eliminating the second step in testing for goodwill impairment.
-All impairment tests performed during 2017 have been performed under this new guidance.
+The amendments in this ASU simplify the test for goodwill impairment by eliminating the second step in the assessment.
+All goodwill impairment tests performed during 2017 have been performed under this new guidance.

-Based on continuing developments at our DMG and vascular access reporting units during the second quarter of 2017, we performed impairment assessments for certain at-risk reporting units.
+Based on continuing developments at our DMG reporting units during the third quarter of 2017, we performed impairment assessments for all of our DMG reporting units.